NOAA Current Watches

 NWSheadline

-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE
+FLOOD WARNING NOW IN EFFECT UNTIL FURTHER NOTICE

 BLOCKCHANNEL